-29. Sometimes the best thing to do is follow the next logical step in your story
+29. If you're stuck, follow the next logical step in your story

 The two things almost all NaNoWriMo contestants are afraid of: a blank page and the taunting stare the blinking cursor.

-30. If you feel blocked — stop and move on to writing something else
+30. If you're blocked — stop and move on to writing something else

 “NaNoWriMo is all about getting words on a page, so keep going no matter what," says Dylan Hearn, author of Second Chance.
 "Never look back, don’t edit anything and if you get stuck writing a scene, stop, make a quick note of what you want to happen and then move on to write something else.
 You can always go back and finish it off later.”

 31. Be kind to yourself when you can't write

 Editor Maria D'Marco reminds writers not to beat themselves up too much: “Accept that there will be delays, interruptions, and times where you are brain-dead.
 Navigate these obstacles as they arise and move past them — they are not the 'enemy,' they are just life.”

 32. Dialogue can get you out of many problems

 Author and self-publishing guru Mark Dawson has a simple tip to offer: “If you get stuck, start with dialogue and see where it takes you.”